prudhvi-marada/shoppyglobe/README.md

 ### STEP 11: Setup PM2 to start on EC2 reboot

 pm2 startup
-# Copy the command it prints, for example:
-sudo systemctl enable pm2-ubuntu

 ### STEP 12: Add Inbound Rule for Port 5173 in AWS